This offer is no longer available on our site: Ink Business Preferred® Credit Card

 Who this card is good for

-The Alaska Airlines Visa® Business Card is helpful for small-business owners who frequently travel on or to the West Coast, where Alaska does most of its flying.
+The Alaska Airlines Visa® Business credit card is helpful for small-business owners who frequently travel on or to the West Coast, where Alaska does most of its flying.
 If you’re looking to save money on your next business trip, you’ll appreciate checking your bag for free and bringing along your business partner or employee at a discount with Alaska’s Famous Companion Fare.

 But this card probably isn’t best for businesses that do most of their traveling outside of Alaska’s flight area.
 Additionally, businesses that need to carry a balance may end up falling into debt without an introductory APR offer for purchases or balance transfers.